Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

+---
-### g.
-Game Scene Start Page
+### Game Scene Start Page

 Accessed when the player selects "Start" in the main menu.
 Displays buttons for different game options within the game scene.

 In the initial implementation there is only a button "New Game" which allows user to start the game from level 1.

-#### New Buttons added:
+New Buttons added:
 - Back to Main Menu

-If there is a saved game process, displays two additional buttons.
+If there is a saved game process, displays two additional buttons:
 - Level Selection
 - Load Game

 Reason: Including these additional buttons within the game scene enhances user convenience.

+---
-### h.
-Buttons
+### Buttons

 - Added Back To Main Menu Button in different page to direct user back to main menu.

 - When the player hovers over the buttons, a visual hover effect is triggered.
 This applys to all the buttons available in the game.

 Reason: Ensures a consistent and easily accessible way for players to return to the main menu.
 Hover effects signals to players that the buttons are responsive and ready for interaction.

+---
-### i.
-Mouse Drag Handler
+### Mouse Drag Handler

 Added mouse control functionality to the game, allowing the player to interact with the game using the mouse.